wilfredinni/python-cheatsheet/docs/blog/python-decorators-for-beginners.md

 ---
 title: 'Python Decorators - Simple Patterns to Level Up Your Code - Python Cheatsheet'
-description: Decorators are one of Python's most elegant features, allowing you to modify the behavior of functions or methods in a clean and readable way.
+description: If you can write a function, you can write a decorator.
+Learn to add features like timers and loggers to your code with these easy, beginner-friendly patterns.
 date: Aug 16, 2025
 updated: Aug 16, 2025
 tags: python, intermediate, decorators